Ron Hainsey: Toronto Maple Leafs

-On July 1, 2017, Hainsey signed a two-year, $6 million contract with the Toronto Maple Leafs.
+An unrestricted free agent following the season, Hainsey signed a two-year, $6 million contract with the Toronto Maple Leafs on July 1, 2017.
 He was signed to replace the departing Matt Hunwick, who coincidentally signed with the Penguins that same day.
-Hainsey made his season debut playing alongside Morgan Rielly.
+Hainsey was often played alongside Morgan Rielly on the Leafs top defence pairing.
 On November 1, 2018, Hainsey played in his 1,000 career NHL game.